 There are several unique characteristics of NIU's PDS relationships:

-At NIU we have dedicated significant institutional resources to the pursuit of a model PDS program, including elevating the PDS program to a university-level of support through the office of the Associate Vice Provost, Teacher Preparation, the hiring of a PDS Coordinator, support through the Partnerships Office in the College of Education, and committing financial support for materials, technology, professional development, and outreach.
+At NIU we have dedicated significant institutional resources to the pursuit of a model PDS program, including elevating the PDS program to a university-level of support through the office of the Associate Vice Provost of Educator Licensure and Preparation, the hiring of a Associate Director of Professional Development Schools, and committing financial support for materials, technology, professional development, and outreach.
 In addition to this, the university also provides well in excess of 1,000 hours of tuition vouchers for teachers who participate in the programs through their school or district.